The Delay of EU MDR

 Under new MDR and IVDR, manufacturers will make changes to how medical devices will be classified, with requirements being progressively examined dependent on the risk caused to the patient.

 Whereas reclassification requires a costly certification process for new devices and devices already on the market.

 Another major challenge to be faced by manufacturers is an increase in clinical testing requirements.
 Under the new IVDR, manufacturers who were not doing clinical testing now have to develop the ability to do so.

 For devices that are already on the market, the new regulation will require assessing the clinical data of devices.
 If the devices do not meet the requirements, devices will have to go for additional testing for recertification.

 Increase demand on notified bodies

 The new MDR/IVDR increased the demand for notified bodies and decreased the availability of notified bodies.
 So the workload of a notified body is increased now.
-This indirectly delays the product approval and slows down the process of device entry to the market.
+This indirectly delays product approval and slows down the process of device entry into the market.

 Moreover, NB’s will have to review more data, thus increasing the cost of devices & lengthening the timeline of the device.

 Emphasis on post-market surveillance

 Post new MDR and IVDR, there will be more focus on post-market surveillance.
 This includes monitoring device performance for recertification, rapid reporting of safety incidents, and annual safety updates for higher-risk class devices.